timelapse-project/timelapse/README.md

 ## General

 - [avoiding_common_attacks.md](doc/avoiding_common_attacks.md) describes the measures we have taken to make our smart-contracts as resistant as possible to common attacks and potential hacks
-- [deployed_addresses.md](doc/deployed_addresses.md) contains the addresses of smart-contracts deployed on the Ropsten test network
+- [deployed_addresses.md](doc/deployed_addresses.md) contains the addresses of smart-contracts deployed on the private network of `Timelapse`
 - [design_pattern_decisions.md](doc/design_pattern_decisions.md) explains why we chose the design patterns we are using in the code.
 - [tests_explication.md](doc/tests_explication.md) explains for each test why we wrote it and  what it is aimed at.